 An individual can contribute to a Traditional IRA if they have not reached the age of 70 ½ and have earned income.
 Earned income is described as compensation from personal services rendered including salary, fees, bonuses, and commissions for personal services.
 An account owner’s spouse can also contribute if they have not reached the age of 70 1/2, the married couple has earned income, and they file a joint federal tax return.
-In 2013, the maximum annual contribution to a Traditional IRA is $5500 dollars and a maximum catch-up of $1000 dollars if the IRA owner attains the age of 50 or older before the end of the taxable year.
+In 2014 and 2015, the maximum annual contribution to a Traditional IRA is $5500 dollars and a maximum catch-up of $1000 dollars if the IRA owner attains the age of 50 or older before the end of the taxable year.

 Tax deductions Contributions:What types of contributions can individuals make to a Traditional IRA?